burrittresearch/burritt-research/README.md

 After graduating from college, I helped a small ballet company with their books and budget forecasts.
 Both the books and the forecasts were done by hand -- all you had were columnar pads and a 10 key.
 When you learn about numbers and modeling that way, you never forget.

-Soon after I stared at my first version of VisiCalc and my whole work changed.
+Soon after I stared at my first version of VisiCalc and my whole world changed.
 I feel in love with computers and programming.
 So, it’s no wonder that I became pretty good at excel VBA and, most recently, python.

 Since then, I’ve danced a lot … taught a lot of ballet … and enjoyed my finance related jobs: credit analyst, stockbroker, options trader, equity analyst, financial writer, and financial analyst.
 I’ve designed tools that help people understand financial data.
 I’ve also built websites and programmed in HTML/CSS.
 I’ve written a slew of investment newsletters.
 I started my own company just to house all this stuff.